choupit0/MassVulScan/README.md

 ```
 List of available parameters/arguments:
 ```
--f (input file) = mandatory parameter that will contain the list of networks, hosts or hostnames to scan -e (exclude file) = optional parameter to exclude a list of networks/hosts (no hostnames) to scan -i (interactive mode) = optional parameter to choose ports to scan, speed (pkts/sec for Masscan) and Nmap script -a (all ports) = optional parameter to scan all 65535 ports (TCP and UDP), at rate to 5K pkts/sec -c (check) = optional parameter which perform a pre-scanning to identify online hosts and scan only them
+-f (input file) = mandatory parameter that will contain the list of networks, IP or hostnames to scan -e (exclude file) = optional parameter to exclude a list of networks or IP (no hostnames) to scan -i (interactive mode) = optional parameter to choose ports to scan, speed (pkts/sec for Masscan) and Nmap script -a (all ports) = optional parameter to scan all 65535 ports (TCP and UDP), at rate to 5K pkts/sec -c (check) = optional parameter which perform a pre-scanning to identify online hosts and scan only them